port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/aws.md

   :::

 - The `port`, `entity` and the `mappings` keys open the section used to map the AWS resource fields to Port entities, the `mappings` key is an array where each object matches the structure of an [entity](../sync-data-to-catalog.md#entity-json-structure).
-- Each mapping value is a JQ query, except for `blueprint` which have to be a static string.
+- Each mapping value is a JQ query, except for `blueprint` which has to be a static string.

   ```json showLineNumbers
   "resources": [